osg-htc/technology/docs/policy/software-support.md

         Inasmuch as possible, you should strive to handle the easier tickets and not pass them off to other people.
     -   *If you cannot handle an incoming ticket,* collect initial details such as relevant versions, logs, etc., and assign the ticket to the most appropriate Technology Team member.
-        Where appropriate, CC people from other OSG teams, sites, or VOs.
+        Where appropriate, CC people from other OSG teams, sites, or collaborations.

     !!! important "New sites interested in joining the OSG" For support requests inquiring about joining the OSG, assign the ticket to the `Campus Facilitation` group,